 You also need to decide between installing a hot water heater inside or outside.
 When you decide to install it outside, you need to look for one with some type of freeze protection.
 Freeze protection keeps the water lines from freezing and busting.

-When you use a water heater inside that uses natural gas or propane, you must check out the type of venting required.
-Though some heaters will work with your existing vents, others will require that you install new venting.
+When you use it inside that uses natural gas or propane, you must check out the type of venting required.
+Though some models will work with your existing vents, others will require that you install new venting.

 Unless you want to stand in front of your shower for a few minutes as the water heats up, you should look for a heater from Rinnai that operates at a faster speed.
 Many of its tankless models will come up to temperature in 20 seconds or less.